Marine Sanchez from Enhabit explains the role of a Passivhaus Designer.

 This would be Marine's key piece of advice:

 “If you want a low energy building it will take a bit longer to design.
-It’s okay but I think that if people don’t rush it through design and really get it right, I actually think that your build goes actually so much smoother.
-And it could potentially go quicker as well because you don’t have to sort things on site and things you haven’t thought of, or compromise on the target that you wanted, which is what happens when people don’t actually work enough on the design before going to site when they’re trying to reach low energy buildings.”
+It’s okay but I think that if people don’t rush it through design and really get it right, I actually think that your build goes so much smoother.
+And it could potentially go quicker as well because you don’t have to sort things on site and things you haven’t thought of, or compromise on the target that you wanted, which is what happens when people don’t actually work enough on the design before going to site.”

 Find out more

 Follow Marine Sanchez on Twitter